Copy Constructors and Operators

 This will invoke the Sword type's copy constructor and return a std::unique_ptr that manages this new Sword.

-The std::unique_ptr type has overloaded the = operator make updates like this easier.
+The std::unique_ptr type has overloaded the = operator to make updates like this easier.
 It ensures the object it was previously managing is deleted, so updating a std::unique_ptr looks much the same as updating any other type:

 #include <iostream>